Elements-Agency/benjaminjyoung/content/artwork/corporate-contempt/index.md

 ---
 date: 2025-02-23
-title: Young Money
+title: Corporate Contempt
-description: Young Money is a watercolor painting displaying my contempt of corporate America.
+description: Corporate Contempt is a watercolor painting displaying my contempt of corporate America.
 alt: A watercolor painting of a solitary man in a dark suit stands in a dimly lit office, his back to the viewer, as stark contrasts of light and shadow create a melancholic, introspective atmosphere.
 author: Benjamin J. Young

-aliases: [/young-money, /artwork/pretrial, /pretrial]
+aliases: [/corporate-contempt, /artwork/young-money, /young-money, /artwork/pretrial, /pretrial]
 images: ['painting.jpg']
 videos: []